RogueWarrior34/SetterGetterGenerator/README.md

 4. The tool will analyze the class and generate the necessary setter and getter methods, as well as a default constructor.

 5. The generated code will be printed to the console, and you can copy and paste it into your Java class.

+## Contribution
+If you would like to contribute to this project or report issues, please feel free to open an issue or create a pull request on the GitHub repository.

 ## Source Files
 -Source files are in <span style="background-color: #FFFF00">SetterGetterGenerator\src\com\rogue\util\SetterGetterGenerator.java</span>